jundalisay/spblist/content/en/social/cycles/philippines.md

 {{< /q >}}

-> *The Roman Empire relied on military dominance through its citizen-army.
+{{< f f="*The Roman Empire relied on military dominance through its citizen-army.
 This is why it encouraged marriage and banned divorce among Romans and disproved of abortion.
-Maharlika is not an empire and so such Catholic policies are irrelevant.
+Maharlika is not an empire and so such Catholic policies are irrelevant." >}}

 {{< q a="Adam-Smith" >}}